As any parent who wants to raise a well-disciplined child knows, setting limits and enforcing logical consequences is important.

 Although it may be easy to set a limit and attach a consequence—especially when you’re stressed or feeling emotional—it’s much harder to actually follow through with those consequences.
 Sometimes the consequence you tossed out is one you can’t enforce or is easily forgotten, while other times you just don’t want to be the “bad guy” in carrying it out or have to deal with the emotional turmoil that is sure to come.

-When it comes to discipline and setting limits, here are a few tips that will help you attach appropriate consequences and be able to follow through with them.
+When it comes to discipline and setting limits, here are a few tips and logical consequences examples that will help you attach appropriate consequences and be able to follow through with them.

 When you try to discipline with a flipped lid, you’re not only more likely to be hurtful than helpful… you’re also more likely to issue consequences that you won’t enforce.
 This sends a message to children that you don’t mean what you say, and that the limits you set aren’t important.
 When your child’s behavior gets under your skin, take a few moments to calm down and collect yourself so you can maintain access to your “logical” brain.